PennRobotics/bci/README.md

 - Moving Average (Tsample = 50 ms, Twindow = 250 ms)
 - Frequency Domain Amplitude, Avg (5--15, 20--25, 75--115, 125--160, 160--175; Hz), 5 Hz bins
 - (Glove reduced using MovingAverageAdj)

 ### Implementation
 Trimmed N from beginning and from end
 Appended N to beginning and to end
 Linear Regression to solve Yhat
-**PCHIP** upsampling: stretch Yhat to correct length using indexing (not **linspace**)
+**PCHIP** upsampling: stretch Yhat to correct length using indexing (not **linspace**) Signals were smoothed with a moving average---window size of 101 ms.

+### Post-Processing
+Noisy output signal is separated into bins with strongest signal determining the active finger.
+Bins are constructed with 1275 ms offset and 4000 ms peak-to-peak distance.
+Separation is performed using the **tukeywin** function (default shape).
+Output shape is a **blackman** window, size 4001 ms, convolved with a delta train aligned with bins.
+Signals were mean-corrected (zero mean) but *not* normalized using standard deviation.

 ## Project Description